norton120/pirate_baby/content/project-301/take_to_the_sea.md

 > _"Insanity is doing the same thing over and over again, but expecting different results." - Rita Mae Brown_

 Once you are bitten by the startup bug, there is no such thing as failure.
-Every setback and letdown is just prelude to your eventual success, color for the origin story of the unicorn you have yet to build.  eighth startup in 15 years and my third time founding.
+Every setback and letdown is just prelude to your eventual success, color for the origin story of the unicorn you have yet to build.
+_Static_ was my eighth startup in 14 years and my third time founding.

  A dangerous sort of sunk cost fallacy, in that failure actually presents as success

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI2ODU2NjQ4MywyMDA3NjI5MTgzLC0xMz
+eyJoaXN0b3J5IjpbMTI0NzQ1NTA1NywyMDA3NjI5MTgzLC0xMz
 YxNjEyMzA0LDE4NjA2NzI2MDddfQ==
 -->